 MY EXPERIENCE HIKING TO MOUNT EBOSHI (EBOSHIDAKE)

 The Mount Eboshi hike is a great little trail not because of the views or the adventure but because it is usually open!
 Because Nakadake Crater and the active volcano within it are often spewing ash high into the air, the surrounding trails are often closed.
 This leaves adventurous hikers feeling a bit stuck.
 Luckily Eboshi is a bit further away but you still have nice views of the erupting volcano.
+I visited Mount Eboshi as part of the ‘Around Aso Tour‘, which was the perfect way to explore this region on a full-day trip from Fukuoka.

 From the parking lot at the Mount Aso Museum, you can take the loop beginning either on the left or the right and come down the opposite ridge on the way back.
 I headed up towards the right side to begin the short 2-kilometer journey to the summit.
 You can see the museum in the background of the photo below as we made our way around the little lake to the trail.